MsrlLabs/hr-mobile-android-test/README.md

     * The Balance should be $10,000 USD * Number of forex pairings available.
     * The Margin / Used values on panel can be hardcoded $12,345.
 * Include Unit Tests where appropriate

+### Submission ###

+Push the app to a private GitHub repo and collaborate with GitHub user sing-seekers.

 ## How we will judge the test:

 We will evaluate how closely the finished result matches the design.
 In terms of the code, providing tests, documentation, demonstrating architectural knowledge and error handling, using threading correctly where appropriate and especially correctly leveraging the functional aspects of the language (Kotlin/Swift) are all things that would be considered beneficial.